An Art-Line for Margate

 Bradley is a writer, musician and photographer whose work explores forms of poetic realism.
 Looking at the material traces of cultural histories, his practice attempts to articulate the intimate narratives of everyday experience at the heart of broader social moments.
 Through his current project, Litter Culture, he hopes to salvage and reclaim residual fragments of pop and folk culture

-Lucy is an artist and drawing tutor living in Margate.
-Originally from London she is the co-founder of The London Drawing Group which has been teaching drawing classes in museums, galleries and in pop up locations across London for the past 4 years.
+Lucy is an artist, drawing tutor and co-founder of The London Drawing Group. which has been teaching drawing classes in museums, galleries and in pop up locations across London for the past 4 years.
 McGeown's core practice is drawing with her work forming abstract representations of urban environments.
 McGeown also creates installations from found materials which is an extension of the ideas that inform her two dimensional based pieces.